 - Smush Image Compression and Optimization plugin optimizes performance in terms of both speed and quality, by compressing media uploads and stored images.

 Some of the most popular WordPress plugins and capabilities are automatically installed when you spin up a new WordPress site using GoDaddy WordPress Hosting.
-If you are a web designer or developer, you should check out how The Hub by GoDaddy Pro saves you time by giving you access to every client and their website from a single dashboard.
-The Hub includes features like bulk WordPress updates, client shopping carts, and uptime monitoring.
+If you are a web designer or developer, you should check out how GoDaddy Pro saves you time by giving you access to every client and their website from a single dashboard.
+GoDaddy Pro includes features like bulk WordPress updates, client shopping carts, and uptime monitoring.
 Other benefits include site management and account delegation.

 Common questions about building a WordPress website

 How much does it cost to build a WordPress website?

 WordPress itself is free, but the cost to build a WordPress website can vary a lot depending on the scope of the project.

 How hard is it to build a WordPress website?

 Building a website can be a challenge, but building a website on a content management system, like WordPress site can make it smoother.
 With WordPress as a platform, adding pages, updating a website, or changing images can be done easily once you get the hang of it.

 How do I build a simple WordPress site?